 Our office is located in a stable block that dates back to the sixteenth century, our stock is stored in individual stables that have barely been altered and we have just opened a showroom where you can come and enjoy the most personal shopping experience possible; witnessing the beating heart that drives our exciting young brand.

-The past four years have been breathtaking.
-We started as two childhood friends that rolled the dice and we now have 27 full-time employees, a warehouse in Portugal, seven factories, numerous channels of business that range from online to shows, showroom to wholesale, shows that have expanded into Europe, a full-time representative across the pond, daily orders from America, and a new stockist in the form of Harrods.
+The past years have been breath-taking.
+We started as two childhood friends that rolled the dice and now we have 27 full-time employees, a warehouse in Portugal, seven factories, numerous channels of business that range from online to shows, showroom to wholesale, shows that have expanded into Europe, a full-time representative across the pond, daily orders from America and new stockists flooding in.

-But for all the-pinch-yourself-mornings we get to enjoy, one thing is for sure; this is just the first turn of the Catherine Wheel.
-More sparks will fly, more explosions will fill the sky and much more laughter, joy and sounds of “awwwwww” will ring out.
+But for all the pinch-yourself-mornings we get to enjoy, one thing is for sure; this is just the first turn of the Catherine Wheel.
+More sparks will fly, more explosions will fill the sky and much more laughter, joy and the sounds of “awwwww” will ring out.
 We haven’t got here by resting on our laurels or our loafers, and we never will.